ethiffeault/eti/README.md

 ## Attributes (on types, properties and methods)
 ## Repository

-To enable Repositort use config :
+To enable Repository use config :
 * #define ETI_REPOSITORY 1

 Repository contain type mapping from TypeId to Type and from Name to Type.
 Usefull for stuff like serialization.